 Topics of the workshop included:

 In 2019, we had lost Prof. Jacob Israelachvili, a great supporter of INF and a participant in many INF meetings.
 In Chiang Rai we remembered him with a special symposium including talks by several of his closest collaborators.

 New techniques in nanotribology

-The workshop will consist of invited and submitted lectures and poster presentations, with extensive opportunities for discussion.
-As before, a number of scholarships will be available for students and young scientists, especially those from developing countries.
+The workshop consisted of invited and submitted lectures and poster presentations, with extensive opportunities for discussion.

 Jacob Israelachvili (center) en route to the 2001 Sikkim Nanotribology meeting